-- The patient is Eashan, his Companion is his brother is Rajesh. - The patient talks of being in touch with a hospital in an effort to join an experimental cancer drug trial, our pseudonym for this centre is 'The Royal'.
+- The patient is Eashan.

+- Patient's Companion is his brother Rajesh.

+- The patient talks of being in touch with a hospital in the hope of participating in an experimental cancer drug trial, our pseudonym for this centre is 'The Royal'.
 The patient refers to a doctor who he recently saw and who prescribed him a single dose of radiotherapy.